Zobbros/Side_SMP_ALLOWED_MODS/README.md

 > ### **Mandatory**:
 +	Simple Voice Chat - Adds VoIP functionallity to game;
 +	Mod Menu - see mods installed in game;
-+ Status - Adds User status indicator in TAB to see if player is recording, streaming, or AFK (Players have to set status manually).

 > ### **APIs and Librarys** (All recomended for better mod support):
 +	Fabric-API;